 Kevin Miller (Coach Kevin)

 Kevin joins the RIZE staff as he is finishing up his fifth year as assistant/goalie coach at Woodside High School.
-Kevin grew up in the central valley of California and started getting ivoleved with lacrosse in college.
+Kevin grew up in the central valley of California and started getting involved with lacrosse in college.
 Kevin is a tremendous multi-sport athlete and brings his experience from other sports, like basketball and soccer, and applies many similar concepts and strategies to lacrosse.
 Kevin currently works in sales for a software startup out of San Mateo.
-Kevin is the assistant coach for the CRIMSON team.
+Kevin is a head coach for the CRIMSON team.